Radko Gudas: Criticism

-Flyers’ coach Dave Hakstol and GM Ron Hextall were reported to have met with Gudas in early 2016 to discuss his on-ice actions.
+Flyers' coach Dave Hakstol and GM Ron Hextall were reported to have met with Gudas in early 2016 to discuss his on-ice actions.
 The Philadelphia sports press noted that Gudas' behavior only worsened after the meeting, lamenting that Gudas’ on-ice actions were likely to encourage retaliation not against himself, but against the Flyers' star players such as Claude Giroux and Jakub Voráček.

 On 20 November 2017, Gudas was suspended for ten games without pay for a slash to the neck of Winnipeg Jets' forward Mathieu Perreault while Perreault was in a prone position on the ice.
-Upon returning from this ten game suspension, Gudas immediately found himself in the news again after leaving his feet to deliver a hit to New Jersey Devils' forward Kyle Palmieri on February 1, 2018.
+Upon returning from this ten game suspension, Gudas immediately found himself in the news again after leaving his feet to deliver a hit to New Jersey Devils' forward Kyle Palmieri on 1 February 2018.
 Though he avoided another suspension and claimed the incident was accidental, Palmieri said he believed Gudas no longer deserved the benefit of the doubt in light of his history, adding that he felt the Flyers' player had "run out of second chances."

 Personal life

-Gudas and his girlfriend have a daughter together.
-Gudas' sister, actress and singer Karolina Gudasová, is married to former teammate Michal Neuvirth.
+Gudas is the son of Leo Gudas, a former professional hockey player.
+He met his future wife Barbora Chrenková, an actress, through his sister and they were married in 2016.
+They have four children together.
+Gudas' sister, actress and singer Karolina Gudasová, is married to former Philadelphia Flyers teammate Michal Neuvirth.